Carathéodory conjecture: Application of the analytic index bound

-Hamburger’s umbilic index bound for analytic surfaces leads to restrictions on the position of the roots of certain types of holomorphic polynomials.
+Hamburger's umbilic index bound for analytic surfaces leads to restrictions on the position of the roots of certain types of holomorphic polynomials.
 In particular, a holomorphic polynomial is said to be self-inversive if the set of roots is invariant under reflection in the unit circle.
 It can be shown that for a polynomial with self-inversive second derivative, none of whose roots lie on the unit circle, the number of roots (counted with multiplicity) inside the unit circle is less than or equal to ⌊N/2⌋ + 1.
 The proof takes any holomorphic polynomial with the stipulated properties and constructs a real analytic surface with an isolated umbilic point.
-The index is determined by the number of zeros of the polynomial that lie inside the unit circle, and then Hamburger’s bound yields the stated result.
+The index is determined by the number of zeros of the polynomial that lie inside the unit circle, and then Hamburger's bound yields the stated result.

 The general smooth case

-In 2008, Brendan Guilfoyle and Wilhelm Klingenberg announced a proof of the global conjecture for surfaces of smoothness $C^{3,\alpha }$.
-The proof was published in three parts.
-Their method uses neutral Kähler geometry of the Klein quadric to define an associated Riemann-Hilbert boundary value problem, and then applies mean curvature flow and the Sard–Smale Theorem on regular values of Fredholm operators to prove a contradiction for a surface with a single umbilic point.

-In particular, the boundary value problem seeks to find a holomorphic curve with boundary lying on the Lagrangian surface in the Klein quadric determined by the normal lines to the surface in Euclidean 3-space.
-Previously it was proven that the number of isolated umbilic points contained on the surface in $R^3$ determines the Keller-Maslov class of the boundary curve and therefore, when the problem is Fredholm regular, determines the dimension of the space of holomorphic disks.
-All of the geometric quantities referred to are defined with respect to the canonical neutral Kähler structure, for which surfaces can be both holomorphic and Lagrangian.

-In addressing the global conjecture, the question is “what would be so special about a smooth closed convex surface in $R^3$ with a single umbilic point?”
-This is answered by Guilfoyle and Klingenberg: the associated Riemann-Hilbert boundary value problem would be Fredholm regular.
-The existence of an isometry group of sufficient size to fix a point has been proven to be enough to ensure this, thus identifying the size of the Euclidean isometry group of $R^3$ as the underlying reason why the Carathéodory conjecture is true.
-This is reinforced by a more recent result in which ambient smooth metrics (without symmetries) that are different but arbitrarily close to the Euclidean metric on $R^3$, are constructed that admit smooth convex surfaces violating both the local and the global conjectures.